 We have created a model from our study results that relates decision complexity in the route-planning domain to some of the factors discussed above.
 Because of the construction of our experiment, we believe that this model should apply to decision complexity in the IT configuration complexity domain as well, and that it can be used to extract some initial guidance for system designers seeking to reduce complexity.
 However, there is still a clear need for further extension and validation of the model in actual IT contexts.
 We describe some thoughts and future work on how we intend to accomplish that validation.
-These are the next steps to continue the exploration of this crucial aspect of complexity analysis and can take us closer to a quantitative framework that can help shape a future with easier-to-manage, less complex IT infrastructures.
+These are the next steps to continue the exploration of this crucial aspect of complexity analysis and can take us closer to a quantitative framework that can automatically identify points of high complexity and thus target high-value opportunities for deployment of autonomic technology.